szymonpilszak/RobotFramework-Test-Project-CodersGuru/README.md

 It demonstrates my skills in manual testing, automated testing, and reporting using **Robot Framework**.

 ***Key Features***
-- Manual **test cases** covering functional scenarios of the web application
 - **Automated test cases** implemented in Robot Framework
 - **Test execution reports** for both manual and automated tests
 - **Bug reports** with clear reproduction steps and severity levels